SolarLune/tetra3d/readme.md

 ## Support

 If you want to support development, feel free to check out my [itch.io](https://solarlune.itch.io/masterplan) / [Steam](https://store.steampowered.com/app/1269310/MasterPlan/) / [Patreon](https://www.patreon.com/SolarLune).
+I also have a [Discord server here](https://discord.gg/cepcpfV).
 Thanks~!
 ## What is Tetra3D?

 Tetra3D is a 3D software renderer written in Go by means of [Ebiten](https://ebiten.org/), primarily for video games.
 Compared to a professional 3D rendering systems like OpenGL or Vulkan, it's slow and buggy, but _it's also janky_, and I love it for that.